 According to Annette Baldauf et al. 'the concept of the commons has resurfaced as a key feature in the discussion on alternative societies, social movements, and urban transformation.' (p.
 21) How do we pay attention to the common and to commoning when it comes to the collective creation of art and collective appreciation of art in public spaces?

 CALENDAR FOR SUBMISSIONS

-Participants are invited to submit proposals (150-200 words) for 20-minute papers/presentations on the broad topic of attention in public space, or on any of the suggested themes listed below, before 15th April 2023.
+Doctoral students are invited to submit proposals (150-200 words) for 15-minute presentations on the following topics, before 15th April 2023: